 Welcome to my site.
 This is the official site for my books, Homicide: The View from Inside the Yellow Tape, available on Amazon, as well as my latest book, Seattle’s Forgotten Serial Killer–Gary Gene Grant.
 It’s also a site to read my blog, and speak of anything to do with homicide investigation.

-Available on January 27, 2020.
-My next book, “Seattle’s Forgotten Serial Killer–Gary Gene Grant” (History Press).
+My second book, “Seattle’s Forgotten Serial Killer–Gary Gene Grant” (History Press).

 Four people–two teenaged girls and two six-year-old boys–found murdered in Renton, Washington between 1969 and 1971.
 The term serial killer had not yet been coined, but the then small town of Renton had no idea a predator lurked in their city.
 A tragic time that frightened Renton residents and destroyed four families–and then disappeared into history.

 What people are saying about the book:

 5 Stars from Vernon J. Geberth on July 2, 2019

 Homicide: The View from Inside the Yellow Tape: A True Crime Memoir by Cloyd Steiger